-Teacher Education Majors who have not been admitted to teacher education will not be permitted to enroll in more than six (6) semester hours of advanced level education courses (300
+Teacher Education Majors who have not been admitted to teacher education will not be permitted to enroll in more than six (6) semester hours of advanced level education courses (300 and 400 level).

-Dr. Tamika Bradley, Interim Chair
+Dr. Tamika Bradley, Assistant Professor and Chair